 When you go to secure a home loan, the lender is going to look at your credit history as well as your employment history.
 If either of these two happens to be in less than perfect condition, it’s going to be more difficult to secure a home loan than it would if you had perfect credit and a long employment history at the same job.

 The lender looks at your employment history as a security factor.
-The longer you’ve worked at the same job, the more stable they consider your income, which makes you less of a risk.
+The longer you’ve worked at the same job or consistently gone from job to job without a break in between, the more stable they consider your income, which makes you less of a risk.

 Your credit history is going to play a big role in whether or not you qualify for a home loan, as well as what type of terms you’ll get as far as interest rates.
 Again, the lender is looking for stability in your life, but this time he’s looking at how well you’ve paid your debts in the past.
 If you have a blemished credit history, you’re–at best–looking at higher interest rates, and–at worst–not qualifying for the home loan.